krawaller/kranium/docs/site/site.md

 Kranium tries to abstract the hell out of everything painful in the standard Titanium API:s.
 Kranium believes these main pains to be __UI creation__, __low-level API:s__, __styling__ and __code structuring__.
 Kranium helps you with your __KISS__:ing and keeps you __DRY__.

 Kranium isn't super tiny.
 The core library currently weighs in at 31 kb uglified.
 It also lazy loads other libraries when needed.
-For example a variant of Jade is bundled with a compiler outputting Kranium-friendly templates.
+For example a variant of Jade is bundled containing a compiler outputting Kranium-friendly templates.
 This file 19 kb uglified, but only loaded if needed.

 Our very first priority is to simplify Titanium Mobile development, and doing so without sacrificing perceived performance.
-If you find a case where this is not the case, do tell us.
+If you find a case where this is not the case, do [tell us](mailto://kranium@krawaller.se).

 __Latest version:__ [0.1.0](kranium.js) ([minified](kranium.min.js)).